ab77/netflix-proxy/README.md

 2. Create a `Droplet` using `Docker 1.x` on `Ubuntu 14.04` (find in under `One-click Apps` tab).
 3. **Make sure to enable `IPv6` support**.
 4. Make sure you create the `Droplet` in the right region, for example if you want to watch US content, create in the US.
-5. SSH to your `Droplet` and run: `git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+5. SSH to your `Droplet` and run: `git clone -b new-auth https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
 6. Make sure to record the credentials for the `netflix-proxy` admin site.
 7. Point your DNS at the Droplet IP, then go to [this](http://ipinfo.io/) site to make sure your Droplet IP is displayed.
 8. Finally, watch `Netflix` and others out of region.